cincuranet/blog/tools/fb-net-external-engine.md

 ##### `net$update`

-Allows **hot swapping** of assemblies **from SQL** without restarting the server.
+Allows **hot swapping** of assemblies (dependencies excluded) **from SQL** without restarting the server.
 Calling this procedure with new assembly data in `data` parameter will replace it on the disk and invalidate internal caches.
 It can be safely called while other _FbNetExternalEngine_ pieces are executing code.

-The assembly is not locked on disk, thus you can replace it directly manually as well.
+The assembly (dependencies excluded) is not locked on disk, thus you can replace it directly manually as well.
 Then call the procedure with `data` set to `null`.

 #### Performance

-Dummy procedure call is about 2,55× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,4× slowdown).
-That's about 6,0 μs per call on my machine.
-The fetch from stored procedure's result set is about 1,18× slower compared to PSQL.
+Dummy procedure call is about 2,14× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,4× slowdown).
+That's about 4,8 μs per call on my machine.
+The fetch from stored procedure's result set is on par with PSQL.

-Dummy function call is about 2,19× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,2× slowdown).
-That's about 2,5 μs per call on my machine.
+Dummy function call is about 1,83× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,2× slowdown).
+That's about 2,0 μs per call on my machine.

 As the procedure or function in .NET becomes more complex the perfomance goes in favor of _FbNetExternalEngine_.